deepsun80/gatsby-template/src/markdown/contact.md

 ---
 path: "/contact"
 title: "Contact"
+titleSpan: "Us"
+subTitle: "get in touch with us"
+header: "contact us"
+subHeader: "fill out the form below for a free estimate"
 success: "Thank you for contacting us.
 We will get back to you shortly."
 error: "Something went wrong, please try again or give us a call."